 Visit the Collpa, return to the lodge and hike to an oxbow lake, where you will see a special kind of ecosystem created over hundred of years, rich in bird and aquatic life.
 A family of Giant Otters live in the vicinity of the lake and are often observed.
 Birds abound especially Rufescent Tiger-herons, Great Egrets, Wattled Jacanas, Hoatzin, the noisy Donacobius and many others.
 Remember to bring your hat and sun cream for there is no shade out on the water.
 At night you will go searching for Caiman (alligators) and other nocturnal animals by canoe along the Tambopata River.
 Overnight in the G Lodge Amazon.

-A dawn start is required for the canoe trip back to Puerto Maldonado affording memorable views of the sun rise over the river.
+Start early (depending on your flight time) for the canoe trip back to Puerto Maldonado.
 Lookout for the early morning wildlife which is particularly active at this time.
 Howler monkeys are frequently heard, as they stakeout their territories.
-Your guide will take care of you on arrival in Puerto Maldonado and will deal with all the necessities at the airport prior to your flight out of the jungle. *Please do not book any flights out of Puerto Maldonado until 11am or later
+Arrive back to the port and journey by van back to the lodge office to collect your luggage (if necessary) before heading to the airport.
+Your guide will be with you and can assist with any logistics at the airport. *Please do not book any flights out of Puerto Maldonado until 11am or later.